boot-start/boot-start.github.io/en/team/arnaud-renard.md

 permalink: /en/team/arnaud-renard/
 ---
 Arnaud Renard is an expert in natural language processing and information retrieval.
-He has an engineering degree in computer science from the INSA of Lyon completed by a teaching and research experience of 5 years at within the LIRIS computer science laboratory.
+He has an engineering degree in computer science from the INSA of Lyon completed by a teaching and research experience of 5 years within the LIRIS computer science laboratory.
 This dual experience allows Arnaud to have both the organizational and methodological skills required to lead information technology projects as well as the technical skills and knowledge required for innovative projects.
 He is an expert on topics related to extraction, consolidation and retrieval of information as well as natural language processing.
 He masters both